oluwaseyiolukoya/propertyhub_v1/docs/ENV_VARIABLES_GUIDE.md

 # Environment Variables Guide

-Complete reference for all environment variables used in PropertyHub SaaS.
+Complete reference for all environment variables used in Contrezz SaaS.

 ## Table of Contents
 1. [Backend Variables](#backend-variables)